mkmark/x4-notes/README.md

 - entry index does not matter, the sequence matters
   - import then export the plan will generate correct indices
-- 0 value property can be omitted, and will be automatically ommited when exporting from the game
+- 0 value property can be omitted and will be automatically omitted when exporting from the game
 - a basic cross connector is a 400m length cube centered at (200,200,200), most modules follow the 400m grid
 - snap in game does not guarantee precise alignment, you will notice small error like 0.0052 in the xml
-- exact marco with exact the same offset will be preserved, otherwise will be teared down and rebuilt
+- exact marco with exactly the same offset will be preserved, otherwise will be torn down and rebuilt

 ## terraforming

 The actual usage of terraforming is to cause a need for production...
-So you can still play the game if you are not war with someone. but there are benefits too, the most important ones being the ability to train pilots (although troublesome), and ability to do start-up funding.
+So you can still play the game if you are not at war with someone. but there are benefits too, the most important ones being the ability to train pilots (although troublesome), and the ability to do start-up funding.

-In my current gameplay I do not have much sources of credit income, so start-up funding might just be the way for me to earn my blueprints.
+In my current gameplay, I do not have many sources of credit income, so start-up funding might just be the way for me to earn my blueprints.

 see also